puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 Customizing Your Installation
 -----

-After you choose this system's roles, the installer will ask questions to configure those roles.
+After you choose the roles for the system you're installing onto, the installer will ask questions to configure those roles.

 ### Puppet Master Questions